ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 This document defines Transaction Fee as the fee in a Layer 2 (L2) network or protocol token to be paid by a Transaction Originator or Transaction Sender comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.

-Note that this document defines as Transaction as a digitally signed message sent from a L2 account that contains instructions and data that result in a L2 state transition.
+Note that this document defines as Transaction as a digitally signed message sent from an L2 account that contains instructions and data that result in an L2 state transition.
 Also note that this document defines State and State Transition as follows:

-* State: The set of all accounts on a L2 that are mapped to one another using a cryptographic data structure.
+* State: The set of all accounts on an L2 that are mapped to one another using a cryptographic data structure.
-* State Transition: An event that deterministically changes one or more accounts in the set of all accounts that comprise the complete state of a L2.
+* State Transition: An event that deterministically changes one or more accounts in the set of all accounts that comprise the complete state of an L2.

 Further note that this document defines Account as a unit that is minimally comprised of a unique account identifier, a deterministic ordering parameter, also referred to as a nonce, a balance of a Layer 1, Layer 2 or Sidechain unit of exchange, also referred to as a protocol token.
 Changes to an account are controlled by a unique cryptographic public and private key pair.
 There are typically additional account elements referring to instructions and data associated to the account that determine account changes.